 Acquire the camera and check its workings.
-Cameras like the CX7330 can be bought at Internet auctions, second hand shops etc. Many thousands of these were produced and very few of them were used to the point of failure.
+Cameras like the CX7330 can be bought at Internet auctions, second hand shops, etc. Many thousands of these were produced, and very few of them were used to the point of failure.
 You will most likely be able to pick up one which has seen very little use.
-Chances are, it is in pristine condition and with its best years still to come.
-Try to get yourself a camera with a memory card, charger for the battery (if applicable) and some software for downloading the photo files, included in the deal.
+Chances are, it is in pristine condition with its best years still to come.
+Try to get yourself a camera with a memory card, charger for the battery (if applicable), and some software for downloading the photo files included in the deal.
 If they are not, you may have to shop around for these.
 A carry case is good to have but not essential.

 Set up a suitable workplace.
 It need not be fancy but there are a few requirements.
-The workplace should be clean and uncluttered, allowing you to dismantle your camera, pack out the components and do some basic tasks like cleaning and fitting of parts.
-You also need a work place (preferably some distance away from the camera building site) where you can do “dirty jobs” such as the cutting and filing of glass.
-Running water at this second workplace will be nice but it is not essential.
-Your workplaces need to be well-lit (so you can see small parts easily) and the building site should preferably be set up such that you can leave the project there indefinitely while searching for, constructing or waiting for parts.
+The workplace should be clean and uncluttered, allowing you to dismantle your camera, pack out the components, and do some basic tasks, like cleaning and fitting of parts.
+You also need a work space (preferably some distance away from the camera building site) where you can do “dirty jobs” such as the cutting and filing of glass.
+Running water at this second workplace will be nice, but it is not essential.
+Your workplaces need to be well-lit (so you can see small parts easily) and the building site should preferably be set up such that you can leave the project there indefinitely while searching for, constructing, or waiting for parts.

 Study the outside of your camera to figure out how the shell was constructed.
-If possible, see if you can find a site on the Internet showing you how to dismantle your camera.
-Most of the digital compact cameras are housed in a two-part shell.
+If possible, see if you can find a website showing you how to dismantle your camera.
+Most digital compact cameras are housed in a two-part shell.
 The shell is fixed to itself and to the innards by means of screws.
 The screws will most likely be of the Philips (or modified Philips) type.

 Remove the batteries and the memory card from the camera and store them somewhere safe.
 Also remove the lanyard (if there is one) as it tends to get in the way.